 - 1. He/she shall be completely familiar with the shoot program, any VRS used during the tournament, and the NSSA rules. - 2.
 He/she must be constantly alert, impartial and courteous (though firm) in the handling of shooters. - Upon protest, the referee shall rule upon the occurrence, and then without delay, proceed with the round as if nothing had happened.
-At the completion of the round, he/she shall notify the chief referee. - The referee shall distinctly announce all lost targets and all no bird targets. - 5.
+After the completion of the last round, he/she shall notify the chief referee. - 4.
+The referee shall distinctly announce all lost targets and all no bird targets. - 5.
 The referee shall see that each shooter has a fair opportunity to shoot in his/her turn, and if a shooter has been unduly interfered with while shooting, he/she shall declare no bird and allow the shooter another shot. - 6.
 The referee shall declare no bird as soon as possible when: - a.
 The shooter's position is not according to the rules.
-The shooter shall be warned by the referee of his/ her illegal shooter's position, but if he/she continues to violate the position, he/she shall be penalized by the loss of one target for each subsequent violation in that event. - b.
+The shooter shall be warned by the referee of his/her illegal shooter's position, but if he/she continues to violate the position, he/she shall be penalized by the loss of one target for each subsequent violation in that event. - b.
 Target does not emerge within the allowed time after the shooter's call. - c.
 Target emerges before shooter's call. - d.
-An irregular target is thrown in singles, doubles or proof doubles. - It shall be the referee's first duty to declare "no bird" as quickly as possible when he/she determines that an irregular target has been thrown. - a.
-If the shooter fires before the no bird call, the result of the shot shall be scored. - b.
-In the case of doubles or proof doubles, if the referee's call of no bird occurs after the firing of the first shot the result of the first shot shall be scored and a proof double shall be thrown to determine the result of the second shot only. - c.
-No result of firing on a broken target shall be scored. - 8.
-The result of shooting at a target after it has been declared no bird shall not be scored and the shot will be repeated in all instances. - 9.
-Dusted targets or perforated targets that are retrieved after landing shall be declared lost.
+An irregular target is thrown in singles, doubles or proof doubles. - 7.
+It shall be the referee's first duty to declare "no bird" as quickly as possible when he/she determines that an irregular target has been thrown. - a.
+If the shooter fires before the no bird call, the result of the shot shall be scored.